 We started off the week strong here at Daily Profit Machine with some fast gains on put options that capitalized on the market’s bearish move.

-As you can see, those who followed my recommendation Monday had a chance to earn a double-digit percentage return in as little as 10 minutes.
+As you can see, those who followed my suggestion Monday had a chance to earn a double-digit percentage return in as little as 10 minutes.
 And traders who hung on till noon could have banked up to a 43% profit for the day.

 If you check out what members have been tweeting, you’d see these kinds of gains have become the norm.
 In fact, Monday’s trade represented the 52nd trade in a row that had the potential to be a winner!